PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 forward-convolution helper in the same module; transpose-Conv3D retains its distinct formula beside it.
 The exporter imports the three compatibility names and no longer owns parallel 2-D and 3-D implementations.
+Asymmetric Conv2D SAME-padding planning is co-located here because it consumes only shapes, options, and logical layouts.
+The exporter retains the compatibility name through an import.
+The older symmetric-only SAME-padding helper had no callers and is removed instead of establishing a second padding policy.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor